22 gifts to help celebrate the Virgo in your life | CNN Underscored

 Premium Gel Ink Pens ($12.99; amazon.com)

-The perfect gift to pair with the guided journal, this gel pen kit allows Virgos to color code their thoughts and create freely with 12 different shades.
+The perfect gift to pair with the guided journal, this gel pen kit allows Virgos to color-code their thoughts and create freely with 12 different shades.

 New York Times Custom Front Page Puzzle ($49.95; uncommongoods.com)